TheBestChris/HackForTAC/README.md

-# HackForTAC
+# HackForTack

-Hack for TAC is a easy to use application to check in students quickly and efficiently.
-You can download the app for android [here](https://drive.google.com/file/d/1g2CEljkZs6sE1rZVm07K26TpDjvp_NEe/view?usp=sharing).
+Hack for Tack is a easy to use application to check in students quickly and efficiently.

 #Credits

-Hack for TAC was creating using [Kodular](https://www.kodular.io/)
+Hack for Tack was creating using [Kodular](https://www.kodular.io/)